What Is ALEKS PPL?

 of the major, or it satisfies the prerequisite course for mathematics requirements,

-the student is exempt from the placement test.
+the student is exempt from ALEKS.

 - If AP credit is awarded for Calculus or transferred credit is equivalent to Towson

 University’s MATH 115 College Algebra or MATH 119 Pre-Calculus (or higher), the student is exempt from ALEKS.

 - If none of the above three cases applies, the student must take ALEKS.

 Even if exempt from ALEKS, the student may choose to take the assessment for their